 Na inschrijving ontvangt u van ons een KADO ! (controleer uw spambox als de mail die u dient te bevestigen niet binnen komt)

 Provence has a long wine history and is probably the oldest wine region in France.
 The actually wine region of Provence is mainly located in the central part of the region.
-The most famous wine is the rosé.
+The most famous wine which originates from Provence is the rosé.
 These types of wines suit the climate: they are light, fresh and fruity.

-All common wines, white, red and rosé, are made from well-known grape varieties such as Merlot, Cabernet Sauvignon, Malbec, Sauvignon blanc, Sémillon and muscadelle.
+All common wines: white, red and rosé are made from well-known grape varieties such as Merlot, Cabernet Sauvignon, Malbec, Sauvignon blanc, Sémillon and Muscadelle.

 The Cahors wine region is located on the banks of the River Lot around the attractive historic town of Cahors which, coincidentally, has the same name.
 In contrary to the other regions above, growing wine in this region has been rather difficult and with many struggles.
 It is known that the production of wine started during the 7th century in this region.
 In the 19th century a disease his the area causing the loss of almost all vineyards.
 No quality wines were produced in the region before World War II.
 This changed after the year 1947 but due to severe frost in 1956, almost all vineyards were destroyed again.
 After this year, the vineyards were replanted with the Auxerrois, better known as Malbec.
 In the region they are also called the "Cot" or "Pressac".
 The quality is excellent and in 1971 Cahors received its appellation control status.

 The colour of these grapes is dark red, almost black.
 The typical aromas of the Cahors are those of red and black fruit (especially blackcurrant and black cherry).
 Wines from Cahors are very concentrated and have a strong taste, which makes them a perfect match for hearty dishes based on red meat or pronounced herbs.